Sony RX10 versus Canon 80D

 With 24MP, the 80D offers a higher resolution than the RX10 (20MP), but the 80D nevertheless has larger individual pixels (pixel pitch of 3.75μm versus 2.41μm for the RX10) due to its larger sensor.
 Moreover, the 80D is a much more recent model (by 2 years and 4 months) than the RX10, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the 80D has a markedly higher DXO score than the RX10 (overall score 10 points higher), which will translate into better image quality.
 The advantage is based on 0.7 bits higher color depth, 0.6 EV in additional dynamic range, and 1.3 stops in additional low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |Sony RX10 (⇒ rgt)||1-inch||20.0||5472||3648||1080/60p||22.9||12.6||474||69|